 In the home office, we have also learned that it is much more pleasant to be able to dress comfortably.
 Basically, fashion has been moving in an increasingly comfortable direction for decades.
 Sports and outdoor fashion is the main source of inspiration for this.
 The high acceptance of sneakers, stretch denim and men's jersey suits are all signs of this.
 People will not let these achievements be taken away from them again.

 Mental health is also a typical health theme, which has received enormous tailwind due to the pandemic and is likely to boost the outdoor market in the long term.
 Being outdoors and experiencing nature is seen as a healing balance to the constant stress of our everyday lives.
-One example of many: Luxury e-tailer Mr. Porter launched a nature-inspired capsule collection "Go Out" in the fall with 31 participating outdoor brands.

 2. Rental Service and Second-Hand Fashion for a Lower Carbon Footprint